 We've all seen a plant or animal and wondered what it was.
 Some of us even have an overwhelming need to know what species we've seen!
 If you can't put a name to it, how can you learn more?
 Hopefully the NatureSpot web site can help you with an identification.

 Our Species Library includes images and descriptions of most animals and plants you can find in Leicestershire and Rutland.
-If you know what type of animal or plant it is, use the menu on the right to go to the relevant page.
+If you know what type of animal or plant it is, use the menu on the home page to go to the relevant page.
 If you aren't sure then try the Species Library start page to see representative images for each group.
 Whilst looking for a visual match works well for most larger species, it isn't always reliable and especially not for invertebrates, fungi and many plants.
 Our Red/Amber/Green Identification Difficulty ratings provide a good guide to help you navigate around this issue.
 If you are new to wildlife recording, it's best to concentrate on green-rated species to begin with.